 How to find your Account Name on ActiveCampaign?

 Go to your ActiveCampaign login page here (https://www.activecampaign.com/login).
-You would need to use the same account name that you use in this login page.
+You would need to use the same account name that you use on this login page.
 Don’t provide a full URL that starts with https://, we only need the single-word account name.

 How to find your Api Token on ActiveCampaign?

 Login to your ActiveCampaign account.
-Select Settings, Developer and copy the Key in the API Access section.
+Select Settings, Developer, and copy the Key in the API Access section.

 Campaign Sent Since — Enter a date in the format YYYY-MM-DD.
-This paramater will limit the refresh to include only data from recently sent campaigns.
+This parameter will limit the refresh to include only data from recently sent campaigns.
 It is recommended to enter a later date if you have refresh timeouts, but you can first try only the Contact Modified Since parameter, which can limit the slowest tables in the dataset.

 Subscription Email — The free version of the app has refresh limits.
 Enter none, if you wish to run on the free version.
 With the free version, you can only refresh up to 3 months of recently sent campaigns, and 1 month of recently active contacts.
-To lift the refresh limitations, you can subscribe to the Premium version here, and enter your email address that was used during the subscription in the Subscription Email paramater.
+To lift the refresh limitations, you can subscribe to the Premium version here, and enter your email address that was used during the subscription in the Subscription Email parameter.

-In the next step, make sure that Authentication method is set to Anonymous and that Privacy level setting for this data source is Organizational as shown in the screenshot below.
+In the next step, make sure that Authentication method is set to Anonymous and that the Privacy level setting for this data source is Organizational as shown in the screenshot below.
 Then, click Sign in and continue.